turingschool/mod-0-curriculum/session1/index.md

 <a name="intro"></a>
 ## Intro

-* Instructor intros: David and Ellen
+* Instructor intros: David, Margo, and Alice
 * Goals for session (see above)
 * Follow along by clicking the lesson plan in slack

 ## Housekeeping and Follow-ups

 * Did you get through your session 1 pre-work?
 Post in the chat!
-* No email from conveyorbelt? https://turingschool.slack.com/archives/G013R8PD2NA/p1589984057066100
+* No email from conveyorbelt? follow the instructions in the homework tab to find your board
 * Change display name to first name, last initial, pronouns, program; ie - `Rachel W. (she/her, BE)`
 * We share pronouns to be inclusive of folks who are transgender or gender non-conforming
   * If you're unfamiliar with genders other than cisgender, the [gender-unicorn](https://transstudent.org/what-we-do/graphics/gender-unicorn/) is a great resource to learn about them
 * Session will be recorded and posted in Slack
+* Turing is staying remote first through at least January

 ### Breakout Rooms